1.2 Datasets

 • Opioid

 NOTE: The datasets are meant for teaching, not research.
-The analyses herein are meant solely as teaching examples illustrating the use of regression methods using R. Results found in this text, and datasets provided with this text, should not be used to draw conclusions about any conditions or relationships between variables.
+The analyses herein are meant solely as teaching examples illustrating the use of regression methods using R. Results found in this text, and datasets provided with this text, should not be used to draw conclusions about any health conditions or relationships between variables.

 References

 Wickham, H., M. Çetinkaya-Rundel, and G. Grolemund.
-2017.
+2023.
 R for Data Science: Import, Tidy, Transform, Visualize, and Model Data.
 2nd ed.
 Sebastopol, CA: O’Reilly Media.